Law and Order

 Whether Bowling or Hiring a Fly' Trap

 The Charlton Arms quickly established a reputation as a leading venue for a wide array of events during the latter half of the Nineteenth Century and offered many additional services to the local community during the period.
 Until at least 1894, it served as a posting house for the town’s mail, while public auctions were also held here, many of which were handled by John Barber, who conducted some of the larger sales in a Pelham’ Tent behind the building itself, on what is now the car park.
 Part of this area eventually became the site of a Bowling Green, which was opened in June 1860 and is one of only a few examples of new leisure facilities being introduced into the town during the Victorian period.
 There were also stabling facilities situated in the yard, not only for the hotel’s residents but for the fly’ traps that could be hired at the hotel from at least 1861 onwards.
-As a form of long distance travel, coaching had been decimated by the arrival of the railways by this time, but flys (a one horse hackney carriage that was essentially the Victorian equivalent of a modern day taxi) still provided a useful service for short journeys in and around the town.
-Although many of these original features no longer exist, the Charlton Arms Hotel is today listed as a building of historic interest and remains as a rare example of a Victorian Wellington business that continues to serve the town in the Twenty-First Century.
+As a form of long distance travel, coaching had been decimated by the arrival of the railways by this time, but the fly (a one horse hackney carriage that was essentially the Victorian equivalent of a modern day taxi) still provided a useful service for short journeys in and around the town.
+Although many of these original features no longer exist, the premises are listed as a building of historic interest (although the hotel closed for business in 2007 and is now private housing) .

 All Saints Church